Doping-dependent charge- and spin-density wave orderings in a monolayer of Pb adatoms on Si(111): Results

 Upon solving the many-body problem~\eqref{eq_hamilt} we identify several different spin density wave (SDW) and CDW orderings at different values of doping, as illustrated in Fig.~\ref{fig:phase_diagram}.
+Since these phases are realized for a non-integer filling of electrons, they are likely metallic.
+However, we cannot confirm this in our actual calculations because our method does not allow us to perform calculations inside phases induced by dynamic symmetry breaking.
 Specifically, around half-filling we observe a CDW ordering (orange area around ${\delta=0\%}$) characterised by the divergence of the static charge structure factor at the ${{\bf Q}={\rm K}}$ point of the Brillouin zone (BZ).
 This ordering is analogous to the 120$^\circ$-N\'eel phase of the Heisenberg model on a triangular lattice with three inequivalent sites in the unit cell (see, e.g., Ref.~\onlinecite{PhysRevLett.86.1106}).
 For this reason, hereinafter we call this type of ordering a ``tripartite CDW''.
 Importantly, we find that this instability does not appear if instead of the full long-range Coulomb potential $V_{ij}$ one considers the interaction only between nearest-neighbour lattice sites.
+In the presence of only local interactions, the Mott phase and a CDW would be mutually exclusive.
+Here, we note that the effective long-range interaction is enhanced by correlations as the temperature is reduced, while the local interaction barely depends on temperature.
+We would also like to note that competing tripartite CDW and Mott phases have been observed experimentally in the other adatom system Ge(111):Sn~\cite{PhysRevB.88.125113}.

 Additionally, we identify two other CDW phase transitions at dopings around ${\delta=\pm10\%}$.
 These instabilities appear to be weakly temperature-dependent and approximately symmetric with respect to half-filling.
 At hole doping, the CDW ordering vector remains ${{\bf Q}={\rm K}}$ (orange area), as in the half-filled case.
 However, in the electron-doped regime the divergence of the static charge structure factor occurs at the ${{\bf Q}={\rm M}}$ point of the BZ, which can be associated with a ``row-wise CDW'' ordering (red area).
+One can speculate, that this ordering might be related to the isoelectronic mosaic phase observed in Si(111):Pb~\cite{PhysRevB.66.035325} or to the intermediate stripe-like order in the alkali doped Si(111):Sn surface~\cite{PhysRevLett.124.097602}.
+However, a direct observation of the row-wise CDW phase in Si(111):Pb has not been performed yet.
 The momentum-resolved static charge structure factors obtained close to both these CDW instabilities are shown in Fig.~\ref{fig:chi_charge}, where the Bragg peaks clearly indicate the corresponding ordering vectors.

 In addition to the CDW instabilities, we also observe magnetic structures with different ordering vectors depending on the doping level (cyan and blue areas in Fig.~\ref{fig:phase_diagram}).
 Around half-filling, we observe a SDW characterized by Bragg peaks in the static spin structure factor that lie at an incommensurate point ${{\bf Q} \simeq \frac{2}{3} \,{\rm M}}$ of the BZ (Fig.~\ref{fig:SO_comp_SP}\,a).
 At ${\delta\gtrsim2\%}$ of electron-doping the SDW ordering vector changes, and the peaks shift to another incommensurate position ${{\bf Q} \simeq \frac{3}{4} \,{\rm K}}$ (Fig.~\ref{fig:SO_comp_SP}\,c).
 The appearance of the Bragg peaks at incommensurate points of the BZ signals the formation of a chiral magnetic order that can be viewed as a superposition of spin spirals.
 According to the position of the Bragg peaks, we call these magnetic structures ``\mbox{chiral-M}'' (cyan area) and ``\mbox{chiral-K}'' (blue area) SDW, respectively.
 The presence of the chiral magnetic orderings in Si(111):Pb suggests that this material might be a suitable candidate for the realization of skyrmionic phases that can possibly be stabilized under an external magnetic field~\cite{PhysRevB.94.224418}.